noahjahn/docker-workshop/docs/compose.md

 ## Updating shell scripts

 We can also update the `bun.sh` shell script now to use `docker compose run` commands instead of just `docker run`.
-We can also make sure that `docker compose build` is executed so we don't have to think about it for future commands.
+We can also make sure that `docker compose build` is executed, so we don't have to think about it for future commands.

 :::code-group